Guide

 How ISA dividend protection works

-A Stocks and Shares ISA acts as a tax-free wrapper around your investments.
-Any dividends paid on shares or funds held inside the ISA remain within that wrapper and are never subject to income tax or dividend tax — regardless of how large those dividends are or what tax band you are in.
+A Stocks and Shares ISA is a tax-free wrapper.
+Dividends paid on shares or funds inside it stay within that wrapper and are never taxed — regardless of how large they are or what rate band you're in.

-ISA dividends also do not appear on your Self Assessment return and do not affect your dividend allowance.
-They are, in effect, invisible to the UK dividend tax system.
+ISA dividends don't appear on your Self Assessment return and don't touch your dividend allowance.
+They are invisible to the UK dividend tax system.

 ISA allowance for 2026/27

-Crucially, once money is inside the ISA, any dividends earned on that money are not capped or limited.
-A large portfolio accumulated over many years can generate significant dividend income entirely free of tax.
+Once money is inside the ISA, dividends on it are not capped or limited.
+A large portfolio built up over many years can generate significant dividend income and pay no tax on any of it.

 Worked example — ISA vs outside ISA